NJCsih/nvim-dots/nvimTodo.md

 - [ ] Is there a way to have a good session saver thing? so I can just launch into whatever session from the loading screen? also put some pixel art there saying nvim or something.
 Can it set the cd of the term?
     - Dont worry about until I've changed terminal on windows, there may be a better solution there?
     - Maybe if you can setup the splash screen plugin to do that?
+- [ ] Switch to Lazy.nvim.
+It seems nice

 My devices personally
 - [X] make it stay on lock screen longer before the display turns off, flaunt the gay